-Game makers seek unions as digital entertainment booms
+Game Makers Seek Unions As Digital Entertainment Booms

 "We love this work, but we need health care; we need to be paid overtime, we need to have meal breaks..."

-It is common for VFX workers to put in 15-hour-plus days, even sleeping under desks while facing production deadlines, according to Patch.
+It is common for VFX workers to put in 15-hour-pdays, even sleeping under desks while facing production deadlines, according to Patch.

 Video game industry workers have long complained of similar grueling schedules during crunch times to make release dates.